pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

 ------------

 This project is mainly technical.
 Yet, here are some motivations.
-An exclusive money-based economy is one where goods or services are systematically exchanged against one fixed notion of money, to the exclusion of all others or anything else.
+An exclusive money-based economy is an economy where goods or services are systematically exchanged against one fixed notion of money, to the exclusion of all others or anything else.
 Exclusive money-based economy does seem quite natural to all of us.
 Yet, taking a step back, it has a